Welcome to Plains, Georgia!

 No food or drinks are sold at the historic site.
 There are two picnic areas in Plains with tables and restrooms if you would like to bring a picnic lunch.
 Reese City Park is located beside the Depot Museum, and Plains High School Museum has picnic tables.
 Plains has 2 restaurants located downtown.

-If you are interested in making reservations for a catered meal, please call: Buffalo Cafe at 229-824-4520 or The Cafeteria at 229-824-5458.
+If you are interested in making reservations for a catered meal, please call: Buffalo Cafe 229-824-4520 on Main Street or Bonita’s located at 203 Church Street in Plains 229-938-7208.
 Groups need to make lunch reservations at least one week in advance.

 Restrooms and Water